S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 ## The Anatomy of a Requirement

-Determining the requirement involves intentionally and explicitly defining the _intended outcome(s)_ and the _condition(s)_ considered suitable to establish or maintain to achieve that outcome.
+Determining the requirement involves intentionally and explicitly defining the _intended outcome(s)_ and the _enabling condition(s)_ considered suitable to establish or maintain for achieving that outcome.

 {{define:[intended-outcome}}

-{{define:condition}}
+{{define:enabling-conditions}}

 Examples of requirements:

-_ffo_: bar

-1. **Condition**: We need to store and share relevant information effectively… \
+1. **Enabling Condition**: We need to store and share relevant information effectively… \
 **Intended Outcome**: …to improve everyone's ability to provide valuable solutions for our customers.
-2. **Condition**: We need to free up time to handle customer requirements in a timely manner… \
+2. **Enabling Condition**: We need to free up time to handle customer requirements in a timely manner… \
 **Intended Outcomes**: …so that we can improve customer satisfaction and eliminate this type of complaint.

-## Why Clarify Both the Intended Outcome and the Condition in a Requirement?
+## Why Clarify Both the Intended Outcomes and the Enabling Conditions in a Requirement?

 -   **Distinguishes Ends from Means**
     -   The intended outcome represents the future state we aim to realize (the **end**).
-    -   The condition describes what we consider suitable and sufficient to achieve that outcome (**a means**, but not the intervention itself).
+    -   The enabling conditions describe what we consider suitable and sufficient to achieve that outcome (**a means**, but not the intervention itself).
     -   Separating these elements allows for clearer evaluation, adaptation, and learning over time.
 -   **Enables more effective design of the intervention**
     -   The intended outcome defines the **direction** a suitable intervention must take
-    -   The condition helps narrow the **scope** of possible interventions to those we find acceptable,  and guides discussion and refinement of the intervention's details.
+    -   The enabling conditions help narrow the **scope** of possible interventions to those we find acceptable, and guide discussion and refinement of the intervention's details.
 -   **Supports evaluation and accountability**
     -   The outcome serves as the foundation for evaluation, as it clarifies what success looks like and allows assessment of whether **the intervention helped achieve what was intended**.
-    -   The condition provides a basis to evaluate whether **the intervention was appropriately scoped and implemented**.
+    -   The enabling condition provides a basis to evaluate whether **the intervention was appropriately scoped and implemented**.

 ## Requirements as Assumptions that Guide Iteration and Learning